Meniscal RepairDr Rewat Laxman

 Symptoms of Meniscal Tear

-Knee pain and swelling that increases with weight-bearing activity as well as a catching or locking sensation in the knee are common symptoms of a meniscal tear.
+Knee pain and swelling that worsen with weight-bearing activities, along with a catching or locking sensation in the knee, are common symptoms of a meniscal tear.

 When is Meniscal Repair Recommended?

-A meniscal repair may be recommended in case of:
+Meniscal repair may be recommended in cases of:

 • Young or active individuals who maintain an active lifestyle

-• Injury to the periphery of the meniscus
+• Injury to the peripheral zone of the meniscus

 What happens if a Meniscus Tear is left untreated?